promptfoo/promptfoo/README.md

 - `openai:completion:<model name>` - uses any model name against the completion endpoint

 The `openai:<endpoint>:<model>` construction is useful if OpenAI releases a new model, or if you have a custom model.
 For example, if OpenAI releases gpt-5 chat completion, you could begin using it immediately with `openai:chat:gpt-5`.

+### LocalAI

+LocalAI is an API wrapper for open-source LLMs that is compatible with OpenAI.
+You can run LocalAI for compatibility with Llama, Alpaca, Vicuna, GPT4All, RedPajama, and many other models compatible with the ggml format.

+View all compatible models [here](https://github.com/go-skynet/LocalAI#model-compatibility-table).

+Once you have LocalAI up and running, specify one of the following based on the model you have selected:

+- `localai:chat:<model name>`
+- `localai:completion:<model name>`
+- `localai:<model name>` - defaults to chat-type model

+The model name is typically the filename of the .bin file that you downloaded to set up the model in LocalAI.
+For example, `ggml-vic13b-uncensored-q5_1.bin`

+Supported environment variables:

+- `LOCALAI_BASE_URL` - defaults to `http://localhost:8080/v1`
+- `REQUEST_TIMEOUT_MS` - maximum request time, in milliseconds.
+Defaults to 60000.

 ### Custom API Provider